-The trouble of travel and weather trade has been on my mind because I have become The New York Times’s tour editor final 12 months.
+The trouble of travel and weather trade has been on my mind because I became The New York Times’s tour editor for the final 12 months.
 I started on Travel simply as we had been placing the yearly “fifty-two Places collectively to Go” listing and as we had been selecting the brand new 52 Places Traveler, who gets on an aircraft (numerous planes, genuinely) and visits each of those places in the course of the 12 months.
 This year, Sebastian Modak has been filing his dispatches from long way-flung locations, consisting of some, like Puerto Rico and the ice caves of Ontario, selected in part to spotlight the results of climate alternate on our global.

 Sign Up for the Morning Briefing